Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Introduction/Introduction to Lionsberg (2024.01.17).md

 In 2017, [[Jordan Nicholas Sukut]] and allies began building the infrastructure and laying the groundwork for an unprecedented [[Citizen Led Response]] to the crises and opportunities that are now at hand.

-After millions of dollars, millions of words, thousands of hours, and dozens of convenings invested, we believe it is time to coalesce the human and capital commitments required to spread the message publicly and enact the [[New Vision and Plan]].
+After millions of dollars, millions of words, thousands of hours, and dozens of convenings invested during [[The 7 Year Window of Preparatory Work and Learning]], in March 2024 we launched the [[10 Year Grand Strategy]] and began to coalesce the human and capital commitments required to spread the message publicly and enact the [[New Vision and Plan]].

 We are seeking a courageous tribe of Individuals to ***commit*** the human and financial capital required to advance [[The Quest]], come what may.
 ## Context